-An electric yellow cichlid usually never exceeds 3 inches of body length, so it should be quite happy inside a 30-gallon tank.
-But with every next specimen you add to such tank, more water should be provided.
+An electric yellow cichlid usually never exceeds 3 inches of body length, so it should be quite happy in a 30-gallon tank, but other African cichlid varieties should be kept in much larger aquariums.

 Consequentially, this ensures that you can keep the water parameters across your tank much more stable.
 And the bigger the tank is, the easier will it be to keep it constant.